richardluong/lcprtm/README.md

 The initialization of the weights of the first layer to the hidden layer, denoted as `W1`, is done by using a bilingual topic distribution, in this case solved by using Latent Dirchlet Allocation.
 The weights between the hidden layer and the third layer, `W2`, is an identity matrix.

 Optimization of the weights are done with [Stochastic gradient descent](http://en.wikipedia.org/wiki/Stochastic_gradient_descent).
-The training is stopped according to early stop principle, as suggested in the paper.
+The training should be stopped according to early stop principle, as suggested in the paper, however we haven't fine tuned the system sufficiently to determine a stop condition as of yet.

 Dependencies
 ------------